FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 	*	`Active Layer` (Default) - The Plug In will work on the current layer (Given it is a Bit Map / Rasterized Layer) of Photoshop and will adjust it according to parameters.
 	*	`Stamp Visible` - The Plug In will create a new layer from the current view and will use it as input image.
  *	Reset Presets
-	Rest teh presets of the panel to their default values.
+	Reset the presets of the panel to their default values.

 The defaults should imitate behavior of a classic plug in's.
 The settings are saved in a user preference file and kept between Photoshop sessions.

 ## Using Fixel EdgeHancer 3